Golden Mountains | |

 Language: | Silent film Russian intertitles |

-Golden Mountains (Russian: Златые горы|Zlatye gory) is a 1931 Soviet silent drama film directed by Sergei Yutkevich.
+Golden Mountains (ru|Златые горы|Zlatye gory) is a 1931 Soviet silent drama film directed by Sergei Yutkevich.
 A re-edited sound version of the film was released in 1936.[1]

 The film is set in the year 1914.
 Having received a large military order, the administration of the St. Petersburg metallurgical plant "Krutilov and Son" is attracting new workers.
-However at the plant a strike is looming under the influence of a powerful strike movement of the Baku oil workers'.
+However, a strike is looming at the plant under the influence of a powerful strike movement of the Baku oil workers.